MarijaPaunovic/react-todoList-app/README.md

-This is an exercise from 'React JS Crash Course' by Traversy Media.
+This is Todo List App from 'React JS Crash Course' by Traversy Media.